FAQS

 How are plasma-derived medicines made?

 The production of plasma-derived medicines begins with donated plasma from healthy individuals.
-Plasma donations are pooled, and then individual proteins are extracted through a process called fractionation.
-For more details on plasma donation and the complex manufacturing process, click here.
+Plasma donations are pooled, and then individual proteins are extracted through a complex and highly-regulated process called fractionation.

 How is plasma collected?

-Donating plasma is similar to giving blood.
-Plasma is collected through a process called plasmapheresis.
-A needle is placed into a vein in the arm and connected to a plasmapheresis machine that removes whole blood, separates the plasma from the other blood components, and then returns those components to the donor.
+Unlike simple blood donation, plasma is collected through a process called plasmapheresis.
+A needle is placed into a vein in the arm and connected to a plasmapheresis machine which removes whole blood, separates the plasma from the other blood components, and then returns those components to the donor.

 What is source plasma?